Auto-Rubric: Learning From Implicit Weights to Explicit Rubrics for Reward Modeling: Analysis on Cross-Model Compatibility of Rubrics

-To select the optimal LLM for our framework, we analyzed the generalizability of evaluation rubrics generated by three leading models: \textbf{Qwen3-32B, GPT-4o, and Claude-4-Sonnet}.
-We benchmarked each model's performance as an evaluator, both in a baseline condition (no rubric) and when guided by the rubrics from each of the three generators.
-The results in Figure~\ref{fig:appendix_rubric_results} reveal clear patterns in rubric quality and cross-model utility.
+To select the optimal backbone for rubric generation, we analyzed cross-model compatibility of rubrics produced by three strong models: \textbf{Qwen3-32B}, \textbf{GPT-4o}, and \textbf{Claude-4-Sonnet}.
+Figure~\ref{fig:appendix_rubric_results} presents a heatmap where each cell shows the accuracy when a given evaluator (row) uses rubrics from a given source (column).

-The findings confirm two main points.
-First, in all scenarios, applying a model-generated rubric provides a significant performance uplift over the baseline.
-Second, and more critically, \textbf{Qwen3-32B generated rubrics exhibit the strongest generalizability}.
-This is most evident in the cross-model tests; for example, Qwen3-32B's rubric boosts GPT-4o's performance on RewardBench2 to \textbf{0.7902} and significantly higher than the score achieved with its own rubric (0.7453).
-While Claude-4-Sonnet consistently posts the highest absolute scores, proving it is a powerful standalone evaluator, the superior and consistent performance uplift that \textbf{Qwen3-32B's rubrics provide to \textit{other} models} makes it the unambiguous choice for generating a robust, universally applicable set of rubric for our main experiments.